 Deborah Paulsen (b. in 1970) in Spokane, Washington, explores nature-based themes inspired by the local fauna and scenery in Ventura, California.
-Her encasutic paintings investigate color, form, and surface, creating fantastical shapes, luminescent surfaces with carved and built-up textures.
+Her encaustic paintings express a deep connection to the natural environment and investigate color, form, and surface, creating fantastical shapes and luminescent surfaces with carved and built-up textures.
+Naturally derived encaustic paint is the perfect medium for Paulsen to create abstract paintings with emotional depth.
+The methods of adding layers, fusing, scraping, and carving the wax create movement and harmony.

 Paulsen is a professor of art at Los Angeles Mission College in Sylmar, CA, and lives North of Los Angeles in the small town of Fillmore, in Ventura County, CA.